steve1281/wpf_sqlite_login_example/README.md

 Application is a very simple SQLite login screen.
 You will need to run it once to generate the Datbasedb file.
 Oce that is done, you will need to edit the database file with _DB Browser for SQLite__ or equivalent.
 You can access this tool at: https://sqlitebrowser.org

 Also, the tutorial doesn't explain how to setup the project, or in fact any of the UI.
-It's not hard; stuggle through it.
+It's not hard; struggle through it.

 You will need to add libs: